purrbot-site/Docs/docs/bot/index.md

+---
+title: Wiki
+description: Wiki about the Bot.
+---

 \*Purr* is a simple bot, which is focused around nekos (catgirls) but also provides other fun commands.

 ## :fontawesome-solid-terminal: Commands